kiboschool/course-programming-2/src/lessons/db-and-vis/exploring-data.md

 ### Try it yourself: Pop Charts

 Practice working with the Pop Charts data.

-If you hadn't already done so, download [pop_charts_exploration.db](https://github.com/kibo-programming-2-jan-23/walkthroughs/blob/main/db-and-vis/pop-charts/pop_charts_exploration.db) and [pop_charts_exploration.py](https://github.com/kibo-programming-2-jan-23/walkthroughs/blob/main/db-and-vis/pop-charts/pop_charts_exploration.py).
+You should open `pop_charts_exploration.py` from inside the project mentioned at the top of this page.

 Use the SQLAlchemy ORM to generate queries to answer the following questions: